Syria meets deadline to destroy chemical production facilities

 At one location it could not visit, the OPCW said it was able to verify destruction work remotely, while Syrian forces had abandoned the two sites it could not inspect at all.

-Syrian authorities said that "the chemical weapons program items removed from these sites were moved to other declared sites", an OPCW document said.
+Syrian authorities said that "the chemical weapons programme items removed from these sites were moved to other declared sites", an OPCW document said.
 "These sites holding items from abandoned facilities were inspected."

 Trapp said it was "important to ensure that the remaining facilities can be inspected and their equipment and weapons inventoried and prepared for destruction as soon as possible".